 Mind Share Increases Sales

-Studies have shown that generic domain names have a huge advantage over non-generics in advertising, outperforming them by a whopping 42%.
+Generic domain names have a huge advantage over non-generics in advertising, outperforming them by a whopping 42%.

 “Because generic domains are memorable, intuitive, referable, and credible, they have the opportunity to go BEYOND the traditional marketing channels into … word-of-mouth marketing.” – Alan Hack